A simulation framework for the design of a station-based bike sharing system: A case study

 \begin{itemize} \item type of day, i.e., working day, Saturday, or Sunday; \item month of the year; \item weather, i.e., sunny or rainy. \end{itemize}

-These characteristics appear to be consistent with those reported in \cite{eren2020review}, where factors affecting bike sharing demand are reviewed.
-For each combination of these characteristics, a past day has been identified to represent the forecast of bike rentals and returns in each station.
-Using data of successful pickups and deliveries of bikes is inherently biased as it censors the data of users that were unable to use the system because of the unavailability of a bike or a stand.
-The use of the simulator framework, together with other DSS tools currently being developed for the company, will however mitigate (and hopefully eliminate) the censoring of the data by reducing customer dissatisfaction.
+These characteristics appear to be consistent with those reported in \cite{eren2020review}, where factors affecting bike-sharing demand are reviewed.
+For each combination of these characteristics, a past day has been identified to represent the forecast of bike rentals and returns in each station and, thus, functions $\bar{f}_{i}(t)$.
+While using data of successful pickups and deliveries of bikes might be the cause of bias in functions $\bar{f}_{i}(t)$, the use of the simulator framework, together with other DSS tools currently being developed for the company, will mitigate (and hopefully eliminate) this effect by reducing customer dissatisfaction.